 - Consider talking to a financial advisor about the pros and cons of socially responsible investing.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s financial advisor matching tool matches you with financial advisors in your area in five minutes.
-If you’re reading to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Keep tax efficiency in mind when you’re investing in SRI funds.
 Mutual funds tend to create a lot of capital gains for clients, while ETFs don’t.
 Depending on the state you live in, capital gains could be taxed at a fairly high rate, meaning that mutual funds may be creating a tax burden that ETFs won’t.
 Mutual fund investors also typically pay taxes for the turnover within the fund, since other parties buying or selling shares directly affect the size of the fund.